 The counter worked well all year and a full count for the year on all 3 channels was obtained.
 The counter was downloaded, and all data was verified on a weekly basis giving accurate counts for the river.
-New camera mounts were installed this year.
-The site recorded an increase in the number of fish running the counter for 2020.
+New camera mounts were installed during the year.
+The site was well maintained and downloaded regularly with no loss of data.